Anonymous6281/RI2/README.md

 at this point.

 ***STEP 6***: Restart REAPER.
 Load the scripts into REAPER in the usual way: In REAPER, go to Actions > Show action list..., then click on New action > Load ReaScript..., and then open all scripts that start with "REAPER_".
 All other files are just helper files that these scripts need to run.
-Before you run any of the scripts, start the neural net server by running the rpr_infiller_nn_server.py file.
+Before you run any of the scripts, start the neural net server by running the rpr_infiller_nn_server.py (or rpr_infiller_nn_server.exe) file.
 The server window will need to remain open for the scripts to work.

 ***STEP 7***: Within REAPER, add the "Global Options for Infiller" fx your Monitor FX chain (view > Monitoring Effects).
 This fx will need to stay in your Monitor FX to have any effect.
 Add the "Track-Specific Generation Options" fx to any track that you want to set the infilling controls for before running one of the three REAPER scripts.
 ENJOY!